joalmeid/avd-app-attach-ops/doc/netapp.md

 In the context of MSIX App Attach feature in Azure Virtual Desktop (AVD), the location for the MSIX images requires a UNC Share.
 Specially for enterprise-grade organizations, aiming for higher performance, [Azure NetApp Files (ANF)](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-introduction) is a great option.
 This integrates seamleslly with AVD MSIX App Attach, while leveraging ANF beneficies.

 Azure NetApp Files is a high-performance, metered file storage service from Azure.
 It supports several workload types and is highly available by default.
 It also offers service and performance levels as well as snapshot capabilities.
-Specifically for Azure Virtual Desktop, it is recommended for extremely large scale deployments, providing up to 450,000 IOPS and sub-millisecond latency.
+Specifically for Azure Virtual Desktop, it is recommended for large scale deployments.

 It is important to understand the Azure NetApp Files Service levels, in order to best suit your performance and/or cost needs.
 Check it [here](#azure-netapp-files-service-levels).